 The Publication Manager is used to create, edit, publish, and status-check publications in various formats.

 Publishing logs are now available to provide an easy way to process errors and warnings without switching between tools.
 For a publishing transaction, the logs can be downloaded directly without switching to the web client.

-SDL is planning to release Review Space for scalable feedback and approval for content.
+RWS is planning to release Review Space for scalable feedback and approval for content.
 This keeps track of reviews and approvals from users across an entire organization.